Boxer

 working dog

-height at withers 21–25 inches (53–64 cm)
+• Height at withers: 21–25 inches (53–64 cm)

-weight 65–80 pounds (30–36 kg)
+• Weight: 65–80 pounds (30–36 kg)

 Care and upkeep

 Because of its high energy, a Boxer requires a great deal of exercise.
 It should have a securely fenced yard, though it generally should not be left alone.
 The breed enjoys walks on lead, runs in safe areas, and games of fetch or other vigorous activities.
 Many also like playing in water.
 Mental exercise is equally important.
 Boxers should be trained not only so that they are well behaved but also because they enjoy the mental challenge of learning new things.
-They can excel in obedience and agility competitions.
+They can excel in dog sports including obedience and agility competitions.

 Coat care is simple and consists of weekly brushing and occasional bathing.
 Dogs with especially deep wrinkles may need to have them cleaned and dried.